iq1dotnet/cypress-ta/README.md

 Of course, in order to run the tests, you need to start Cypress, running the command “Cypress open” with in elevated terminal (but you already know that).
-Anyway, as this is a task, here is the documentation which can be used in order for the tests to be spun https://docs.cypress.io/guides/getting-started/installing-cypress.html#System-requirements
+The documentation which can be used in order for the tests to be spun https://docs.cypress.io/guides/getting-started/installing-cypress.html#System-requirements

 I want to mention that every test automation framework I have designed so far uses different approaches which is defined of the nature of the application.